ggreer/the_silver_searcher/README.md

     make -C /usr/ports/textproc/the_silver_searcher install clean

+OpenBSD:

+Use the following command to install from packages:

+    pkg_add the_silver_searcher

+To build Ag from source on OpenBSD:

+    cd /usr/ports/textproc/the_silver_searcher && make install

 If you want a CentOS rpm or Ubuntu deb, take a look at [Vikram Dighe's packages](http://swiftsignal.com/packages/).

 Debian unstable: